AverHLV/diploma-computations/README.md

 This repository contains an attempt to build group decision-making models in case of the classification task on the example of Verkhovna Rada of Ukraine of the VIII convocation.

-* Task: multi-target multi-output classification.
+* Task: multi-target multi-output classification;
-* Algorithms: KNearestNeighbors, DecisionTree, RandomForest.
+* algorithms: KNearestNeighbors, DecisionTree, RandomForest, LDA for generating new feature;
-* Metrics: accuracy, F1-measure.
+* metrics: accuracy, F1-measure.

-The most important model parameters were tuned by grid search.
+The most important model parameters were tuned by GridSearchCV.